mrazomej/BarBay.jl/docs/src/examples.md

 # Run inference
 println("Running Variational Inference...")
-@time BayesFitness.vi.advi(; param...)
+@time BarBay.vi.advi(; param...)
 ```

 ## Single dataset single environment MCMC sampling

 If the number of barcodes is relatively small, one can try a more exact sampling
-of the posterior with MCMC. `BayesFitness` is structured such that the changes
+of the posterior with MCMC. `BarBay` is structured such that the changes
 from fitting a model with ADVI vs MCMC are minimal.
 Here is an example script to
 fit the same dataset as before using Dynamic HMC: